 In a typical year, the Shelby County Community Foundation (SCCF) awards about $50,000 to $60,000 in grants to area nonprofits.
 Because the organization receives applications that far exceed that amount, tough choices must be made.

-But recent anonymous contributions in the amount of $1.4 million has been donated to SCCF, a regional affiliate of the Community Foundation of Louisville (CFL).
-And now, according to Howard Griffith, longtime SCCF advisory committee chair, his dream of having enough money to more fully fund the needs of Shelby County nonprofits has come true.
+But recent anonymous contributions in the amount of $1.4 million has been donated to SCCF, a regional branch of the Community Foundation of Louisville (CFL).
+And now, according to Howard Griffith, longtime SCCF Board Chair, his dream of having enough money to more fully fund the needs of Shelby County nonprofits has come true.

 “I’m personally invested in seeing these nonprofits succeed, so when I learned about the recent $1.4 million donation, I literally had tears in my eyes,” says Griffith, who has been with SCCF over 30 years.
 “I was overjoyed, because I know how hard these organizations work, how much enthusiasm there is, and how much passion they have for what they’re doing in our community.”

 Griffith explains that the donation will go into the Partnership Grants Fund, which accepts annual grant requests from local nonprofits and awards an average of $55,000 a year, split up between about 12 to15 applicants.
-Now, thanks to this historic donation, the fund will be able to raise that number to an estimated $200,000 a year for many years to come.
+Now, thanks to this historic donation, the fund will be able to raise that number to an estimated $200,000 a year for the next 14 years.

-Griffith and the advisory committee also are working to ensure that the fund can continue to award grants at that level through investments and projects already in the pipeline, thanks to philanthropic individuals who have already designated contributions through their estate planning.
+Griffith and the board also are working to ensure that the fund can continue to award grants at that level even after the 14-year mark through investments and projects already in the pipeline, thanks to philanthropic individuals who have already designated contributions through their estate planning.